 As a small business owner, you’ve got a lot on your plate.
 From tracking employee time to managing payroll, your hands are full.
 Try to streamline your administrative work by switching to electronic invoicing–the process can save precious time and money.

 There are a host of benefits when it comes to electronic invoicing.
-Here is a guide to some of the new trends in electronic invoicing to watch.
-Some of the top trends in business invoicing include:
+Here is a guide to some of the new trends in electronic invoicing to watch, along with its benefits, and how to send an electronic invoice.

 1) Cloud Computing